dianaconnolly44/portfolio/readMe.txt

 TO PUBLISH:

-IN TERMINAL (TAB #1 - no the tab with localhost running)…
+IN TERMINAL (TAB #1 - not the tab with localhost running)…

 git add .; git commit -m "____"
 ___  = labels/describes the new addition (make sure to include quotes around it)